Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • Distillation: Separation of components based on boiling points.

-• Calcination: Heating materials to high temperatures to cause decomposition.
+• Calcination: Heating substances at high temperatures to cause decomposition.

-• Sublimation: The transition of a substance from a solid to a gaseous state without passing through a liquid phase.
+• Sublimation: The transition of a substance from solid to gas without passing through the liquid phase.

 Symbolism and Allegory